 Spanish digital pioneer, information architect and technologist, Miguel Ripoll has for more than two decades designed and coded innovative web, print, film and multimedia projects for prominent global brands, prestigious cultural foundations and top government agencies — his distinctive visual style exhibited in major art museums and featured in books and magazines all over the world.

-After an auspicious start in the early days of the internet, helming the Financial Times Media & Telecom online division back in the nineties, Miguel worked for a few years as a creative director in London (Intervid, EyeToEye) building ground-breaking websites for British Telecom, ITV, Arthur Andersen, MoneyWorld, and Liberty, the iconic department store.
+After an auspicious start in the early days of the internet industry, helming the Financial Times Media & Telecoms online division back in the nineties, Miguel worked for a few years as a Creative Director in London (Intervid, EyeToEye) building ground-breaking websites for British Telecom, ITV, Arthur Andersen, MoneyWorld, and Liberty, the iconic department store.
 Since launching his own independent studio practice in 2000, he has worked for major corporate clients in the US, Canada, Europe, and the Middle East, advising the likes of Santander Bank, the Spanish government and many other private investment funds and companies on branding and digital transformation strategies.

-Over the last twenty years, he has designed more than a hundred visually striking and technically innovative multimedia projects for leading institutions such as the Qatar Foundation, the University of California - Berkeley, Lund University in Sweden, Hofstra University, the University of Pennsylvania Press, Purdue University Press, the King Hassan II Fund, and the National Library in Morocco.
+Over the last twenty years, he has designed more than a hundred visually striking and technically innovative projects for top cultural institutions such as the Qatar Foundation, the University of California - Berkeley, Lund University in Sweden, Hofstra University, the University of Pennsylvania Press, Purdue University Press, the King Hassan II Fund, and the National Library in Morocco.
 He has also directed digital initiatives for the governments of Sweden, Iran, Syria, Libya and Spain (where he produced the official website for Salamanca, European Capital of Culture, and worked for the Ministry of Defence).